 Facilities Rental Coordinator

-- 2. Prepares all billing invoices for facility rentals and tracking of invoices and accounts receivable.
+- Prepares client event contracts and forwards necessary information to Facilities Administrative Assistant for preparation of invoicing for facility rentals.
+As needed will support Facilities Administrative Assistant in maintaining all billing invoices for facility rentals and tracking of invoices and accounts receivable.
 Follows up with clients to resolve any invoice issues and overdue accounts.

-- 3. Manages rental contracts, fees and other administrative details of facilities rentals and on-site film shoots.
-Maintains communication with approved vendors (including Rental Co, caterer, linen rentals, AV, florist etc) and updates the rental package as needed.
-Assists with maintaining Facilities Rental information page on janm.org and updates information as needed for free marketing assistance with local event/tourism agencies.
+- Manages rental contracts, fees, city approvals for event set up with fire marshal, and other logistical details of facilities rentals and on-site film shoots.
+Maintains communication with approved vendors (including Rental Co, caterer, linen rentals, AV, florist, etc.) and updates the rental package as needed.
+Maintains Facilities Rental information page on janm.org and updates information as needed for free marketing assistance with local event/tourism agencies.

-- 4. Facilities Rental Coordinator will plan and implement both external and internal events for clients with coordination with contracted Event Coordinator as needed.
-Maintains the internal room reservation calendar and responds to internal request for room reservations.
+- Facilities Rental Coordinator will plan and implement both external and internal events for clients with assistance from Facilities Administrative Assistant.
+As needed will coordinate with contracted Event planner to execute large, external, multi-day event rentals to ensure success.
+As needed support Facilities Administrative Assistant in maintaining the internal room reservation calendar and responds to internal request for room reservations (ESpace).
 Responsible for minimal AV set up of laptop, projector, and projector screen for internal room reservations.

-- 5. Develops and maintains marketing tools to promote museum space.
+- Develops and maintains marketing tools to promote museum as a rental venue.
 Facilities Rental Coordinator will work on building and maintaining client relationships in order to continue ongoing events from clients.

-- 6. Notifies Facilities/Security Manager of any repairs that may be necessary to the facility, as it pertains to rentals.
-Assists in updating the internal schedule for maintenance.
-Works with Facility/Security Manager to schedule Custodial, AV or Event Security Guards.
+- Notifies Director of Facilities/Security of any repairs that may be necessary to the facility, as it pertains to rentals.
+Assists in updating the internal schedule for maintenance repairs from rental events.
+Works with Director of Facility/Security to schedule Custodial, AV, or Event Security Guards.

-- 7. Provides high quality customer care and service to all users of facilities including hands-on logistical support, planning and trouble-shooting for external clients before, during, and after events.
+- Provides high quality customer care and service to all users of facilities including hands-on logistical support, planning, and trouble-shooting for external clients before, during, and after events.
 Coordinates scheduling and activities for all on-site rentals.
 Ensures that the Catering Kitchen and equipment is clean for rentals and needed supplies are stocked in rentals office.
+Responsible for ensuring unit meets revenue goals and budget management.

-- 9. Actively strives to ensure a meaningful museum experience for all rental clients (for increased return rentals), by engaging groups in a broader understanding of the mission and programs of the National Museum, and by informing appropriate Museum staff about rentals from target audiences.
+- Actively strives to ensure a meaningful experience for all rental clients (for increased return rentals), by engaging groups in a broader understanding of the mission and programs of the Museum, and by informing appropriate Museum staff about rentals from target audiences.
+Participates on cross functional teams as needed.

-- 10. Staff members must be able to work with visitors of all ages to support the various events sponsored by the National Museum.
-Each staff member will be expected to work on a minimum of three museum-wide events per year: a) National Museum’s Annual Gala Dinner and Silent Auction- (off-site) typically held in the Spring (April-May) b) National Museum’s Family Festival Day- Oshogatsu Festival (January) or Natsumatsuri Festival (August) c) JANM Free Family Days – Free Admission Family Days held on select Saturdays of the month.
+- Staff members must be able to work with visitors of all ages to support the various events sponsored by the Museum.
+Each staff member will be expected to work on a minimum of three museum-wide events per year:

 This list is not exhaustive and may be supplemented as necessary.
 Incumbent will perform related duties as assigned.

-Education: Bachelors degree in communications, marketing, humanities or related field preferred; or an equivalent combination of education and experience.
+Bachelor’s degree in communications, marketing, hospitality, or humanities preferred; or an equivalent combination of education and experience.
 Knowledge of Japanese American history and culture a plus.

-Experience/Knowledge: At least 3 years of event planning or marketing & customer service experience.
-Prior experience working with volunteers in a museum or non-profit setting beneficial.
-Prior experience in an administrative assistant role or with handling payments in a museum or office setting is preferred.
+At least 3 years of special event planning experience.
+Prior experience working with volunteers in a museum or non-profit setting preferred.
+At least 2 years prior experience successfully working in a customer focused, administrative support role and handling payments in a museum or office setting is preferred.
 Willingness to learn and apply new skills.
 Ability to multi-task and prioritize.
 Ability to work well under pressure to meet deadlines.
 Excellent organizational skills and be detail oriented.
 Strong proofreading skills with attention to detail and ability to prepare contracts for clients.
 Professional phone manner is essential.
 Ability to work in a fast paced team-environment, be a self-starter.
 Demonstrate commitment and flexibility at all times in order to ensure high quality service.
 Ability to adjust and provide appropriate action when unanticipated need arises.
-Familiarity with Little Tokyo Community desired and must be able to work evenings and weekends as needed.
+Familiarity with Little Tokyo Community and anchor institutions is desired.
+Requires ability to work evenings and weekends as needed to ensure successful event.

-Communication: Excellent communication and negotiation skills.
-Must be able to provide courteous and effective service to co-workers, volunteers, clients and the general public.
+Excellent communication and negotiation skills.
+Must be able to provide courteous and effective service to co-workers, volunteers, clients, and the general public.
 Ability to read and comprehend documents such as safety rules, operating and maintenance instructions, and procedure manuals.
-Ability to write routine reports, correspondence and fill out floor plans/diagrams.
+Ability to write routine reports, correspondence, and fill out floor plans/diagrams.
 Ability to effectively present information in one-on-one and small group format.

-Computer: Computer literate, Internet savvy, and experience with MS Word, Excel, Power Point, Gmail and Google Calendar preferred, speed and accuracy are essential.
-Knowledge of social media outlets, Twitter, Facebook, Wix.
+Computer literate, Internet savvy, and experience with MS Office and Google Suite, including Gmail, preferred.
+Familiarity with ESpace is beneficial.
+Knowledge of social media outlets, Twitter, Facebook, and Wix.